 Displays the names and locations of the specified printers.
-If you do not specify a printer name, this option displays the names and locations of all printers known to the Print Interface.
+If you do not specify a printer name, this option displays the names and locations of all printers defined in the Printer Inventory.

 -d Displays the name and location of the default printer that the system administrator has defined.
-If there is no default printer, lpstat returns an error message.
+If there is no default printer, Ipstat returns an error message.